 The first reference to a coffee house in Preston is found in an entry in the diary of Lawrence Rawstorne for November 1684.
 He and his good friend and fellow diarist Thomas Bellingham were frequent visitors.
 It offered gambling, with Bellingham recording going ‘to play att ye Coffee house, where we won 30’, and the following evening ‘and so to play, to ye Coffee house, where I lost 20’.
 It is not clear what the stakes were worth (26 and 27 December 1688).
 It might also have had a cock pit: ‘I was wth Ld Brandon at ye Coffee house.
 There were some few Cock matches’ (Bellingham, 3 March 1690).

 The diarists do not give the coffee house’s location in any of the more than twenty references to it in their diaries, and on only one occasion is the proprietor named: ‘Was at Mrs Jameson her Coffee house’ (Rawstorne, 29 November 1685).
-This suggests there was only one coffee house in the town at the time, since, if there were two, they would have distinguished them as when they refer to separate establishments, for example Swansey’s in Main Sprit Weind and Swansey’s on Ashton Marsh.

 There are several other references in contemporary documents to a coffee house in the town.

 A court leet record for October 1720 finds Mrs Winckley in trouble ‘for not setting rails to her Cellar Stairs at the old Coffee house adjoining to the street to the dangr of his Majties Liege people’.
+The Winckley family was recorded as owning properties in Main Sprit Weind in 1685 and 1732.

 There are several references to a coffee house in the diary of Mary Molyneux edited by Trevor Kirkham.
 The diary shows she stayed there in October 1728, when she came to Preston.
+This was probably a different establishment from the one in Main Sprit Weind.

 In March 1738/9 Madam Sarah Sudell was in trouble at the court leet ‘for not repairing the Wall sepa[r]ting the Coffee Garden from Minspit Weend’ (Preston Court Leet March 1738/9).